wiedehopf/readsb/README-json.md

 ## --net-api-port query formats

-  * opens a builtin webserver that can handle a couple query formats:
+  * opens a builtin webserver that can handle a couple query formats
+  * for more info on nginx proxy_pass and technical details, see README-api.md

   ```
   --net-api-port 8042